jembi/openhim-mediator-bootstrap-scaffold/README.md

-# openhim-bootstrap-mediator
+# Openhim Bootstrap Mediator

-A mediator scaffolding to be used for tutorials and as a starting point for building more complex OpenHIM Mediators
+A mediator scaffolding to be used for tutorials